 “Dr. Sommerville, founder of Holistic Health Rhode Island, received her degree from the New England School of Acupuncture, the oldest graduate school for the study of East Asian Medicine (EAM) in the United States.
 She is licensed to practice EAM in both Massachusetts and Rhode Island and earned the credential of Diplomate of Acupuncture from the National Certification Commission for Acupuncture and Oriental Medicine.

-“Five Element Acupuncture allows for the reawaking of the self and for the healing of issues of the Body, Mind, and Spirit.
-When we align the Qi (energy) we open up to healing, regain healthful balance and know ourselves more deeply.
+“Five Element Acupuncture allows for healing, maintaining health, and the reawaking of the self; Body, Mind, and Spirit.
+When we align the Qi (energy) we correct and heal, regain healthful balance and know ourselves more deeply.
 As a practitioner it is my goal and honor to work with patients to help them achieve their best health possible.
 Acupuncture allows the natural system of healing in the body to make corrections and heal on many levels simultaneously.
-This is a great advantage of acupuncture and is not always available with other methods of healing.
+This is a great advantage of acupuncture.

 “I was trained in Beijing Advanced Medical School and have over ten years of acupuncture treatment experience in the US and eight years in China.
 I treatment my patients with both expertise and compassion.
 My expertise is in pain management, especially concerning the back, neck, or shoulder areas.
 Please feel free to schedule a consultation with me so that I can answer any questions you may have.
 You can also go to my website http://www.lilizeng.com for more information.